University of North Carolina Athletics

 Ten Things to Know

 - UNC continues to play one of the toughest schedules in the country.
-They have 10 of the current Top 20 teams on this year's schedule.
+It has 10 of the current top-20 teams on this year's schedule.

 - Carolina's defense held opponents to 6.9 goals per game in 2025, which ranked first in both the ACC and NCAA.
 This year, the Heels are holding opponents to just 6.3 goals per game, which is second nationally and first in the ACC.